 Stroll through the old market town of Barnard Castle

-The ruins of Barnard Castle itself sit just behind the town, although if you are short on time then Raby Castle in its grandeur should be the prioirty as not that much remains of Barnard Castle.
+The ruins of Barnard Castle itself sit just behind the town, although if you are short on time, then Raby Castle in its grandeur should be the priority as not that much remains of Barnard Castle.
 Another set of ruins, Egglestone Abbey, sits just a little further down the River Tees.

 Enjoy the newly opened Auckland Castle and Bishop Auckland

-A walk around the small side streets here will take you to some quaint cafes, The Auckland Cupcake Co. a must-visit for those with a sweet tooth, and a couple of small independent shops selling local goods.
-The Auckland Project, a passionate organisation, working to make Bishop Auckland a tourism destination again also have their own creative hub and store called No. 42.
+A walk around the small side streets here will take you to some quaint cafes, The Auckland Cupcake Co., a must-visit for those with a sweet tooth, and a couple of small independent shops selling local goods.
+The Auckland Project, a passionate organisation, is working to make Bishop Auckland a tourism destination again and also have its own creative hub and store called No. 42.

-The star of the show though is rightly Auckland Castle, which sits in a vast area of green gardens and as of November 2019, has been fully restored and opened to the public as a museum.
+The star of the show is Auckland Castle, which sits in a vast area of green gardens and, as of November 2019, has been fully restored and opened to the public as a museum.